Benefits of Mulch

 Mulching Tips

-Use our Mulch and Soil Calculator to estimate the amount of mulch you’ll need for your application.
-Commonly available as bagged mulch, landscaping material may also be available in bulk depending on the type of mulch and location.
+- Use our Mulch and Soil Calculator to estimate the amount of mulch you’ll need for your project.
+Mulch is commonly sold in bags but may also be available in bulk, depending on the type and location.
 The area you can cover with a particular amount of mulch depends on the type of mulch and the desired depth.

-Many mulch applications benefit from edging to contain the material.
+- Most mulch benefits from edging to contain it.
 See Landscape Edging Ideas to learn about different types of edging.

-Don’t pile mulch directly against plants, shrubs or trees; pull it back 1 or 2 inches.
+- Don’t pile mulch directly against plants, shrubs or trees.
+Instead, pull it back 1 or 2 inches.
 Mulch that touches stems and trunks can cause rot and provide shelter from which pests can feed.
 Piling mulch too deeply also encourages root growth in the mulch rather than the ground, creating a root system that’s more vulnerable to cold and drought.

 When using landscape treatments or products, always follow package directions regarding proper clothing, protective equipment, application and safety precautions.